Thursday, February 27, 2025

 wearing sombreros and chugging Tequila

-that slipped right through you!
+that slipped right through your bones.

 I loved Dia de Muertos